mukulele/raspberry/monitor/README.md

 ```

 ### Control the monitor
-Is all installed, looking after setup: Is all installed?
+Post installation: Is all installed?
 ```
 systemctl list-units --all monitor*
 ```